 Five forms of energy make up chi to establish the principles of feng shui.
 It's through the cycle of interaction between these five elements that chi energy is created and sustained.
-The five forms of energy are called elements and these appear in the Creative Cycle (birth) in the specific order of water, wood, fire, earth and metal.
+The five forms of energy are called elements, and these appear in the creative cycle (birth) in the specific order of water, wood, fire, earth and metal.
 This cycle of element transformation creates what are known as the expressions of chi energy.

-Compass Directions and Five Elements
+Compass Directions and Five Elements of Chi Energy

-Each element governs a specific compass point within the Creative Cycle.
+Each element governs a specific compass point within the creative cycle.
 This is the blueprint for determining when various elements aren't balanced and a remedy is required to bring the cycle back into its proper flow.
 This is the crux of all feng shui applications.
 The elements and the directions they govern include:

 - Water: North

 - Fire: South

 - Earth: Northeast and southwest (also center of your home or building)